AsclepiusInformatica/breaking-news/Breaking-News-drafts/Breaking-News-3_New-Media-Myths.md

 <img src="https://github.com/hearvox/breaking-news/blob/master/assets/circulation-1950‐2010.png?raw=true" alt="Chart: Newspaper circulation 1950-2010" />
 <em>Source: <a href="http://media-cmi.com/downloads/Sixty_Years_Daily_Newspaper_Circulation_Trends_050611.pdf">"Sixty Years of Daily Newspaper Circulation Trends"</a> (PDF), Communications Management Inc.</em>

-<a href="http://www.journalism.org/2016/06/15/newspapers-fact-sheet/#audience">Circulation</a> and <a href="http://www.journalism.org/2016/06/15/newspapers-fact-sheet/#economics">advertising revenue</a> bottomed out in 2009, and have upticked since then, coincident with the growth of social sites.
-So don't blame the interwebs or social media for ailments in the news biz.
+<a href="http://www.journalism.org/2016/06/15/newspapers-fact-sheet/#audience">Circulation</a> and <a href="http://www.journalism.org/2016/06/15/newspapers-fact-sheet/#economics">advertising revenue</a> bottomed out in 2009, and have upticked since then, concurrent with the growth of social sites.
+So don't blame the interwebs or social media for the ailments in the news biz.

 New media rarely replaces the old.
 Television didn't kill movies.
 Movies didn't kill live theatre.
 (Think theatre is dead?
 Try getting tickets to this weekend's "Hamilton".)

-Legacy media is doing fine. <a href="http://fivethirtyeight.com/datalab/heres-how-americans-spend-their-working-relaxing-and-parenting-time/">FiveThirtyEight</a>: "Americans still spend more time watching TV than all other leisure activities combined." <a href="http://www.journalism.org/2016/06/15/newspapers-fact-sheet/#js-chart-55574">Pew Research Center</a>: "51 percent of those who consume a newspaper read it exclusively in print". <a href="http://www.rasmussenreports.com/public_content/lifestyle/general_lifestyle/april_2012/66_prefer_reading_print_newspaper_to_online_version">Rasmussen Reports</a>: "Sixty-six percent (66%) of American Adults say they prefer reading a printed version of the newspaper." <a href="http://www.wan-ifra.org/press-releases/2015/06/01/world-press-trends-newspaper-revenues-shift-to-new-sources">World Association of Newspapers and News Publishers</a>: "Globally, more than 93 per cent of all newspaper revenues still come from print."
+Legacy media is doing fine. <a href="http://fivethirtyeight.com/datalab/heres-how-americans-spend-their-working-relaxing-and-parenting-time/">FiveThirtyEight</a>: "Americans still spend more time watching TV than all other leisure activities combined." <a href="http://www.journalism.org/2016/06/15/newspapers-fact-sheet/#js-chart-55574">Pew Research Center</a>: "51 percent of those who consume a newspaper read it exclusively in print." <a href="http://www.rasmussenreports.com/public_content/lifestyle/general_lifestyle/april_2012/66_prefer_reading_print_newspaper_to_online_version">Rasmussen Reports</a>: "Sixty-six percent (66%) of American Adults say they prefer reading a printed version of the newspaper." <a href="http://www.wan-ifra.org/press-releases/2015/06/01/world-press-trends-newspaper-revenues-shift-to-new-sources">World Association of Newspapers and News Publishers</a>: "Globally, more than 93 per cent of all newspaper revenues still come from print."

 <blockquote>
 Results indicated that the (supposedly dying) print product still reaches far more readers than the (supposedly promising) digital product in these newspapers’ home markets, and this holds true across all age groups.